Subscribe to our mailing list

 Do I Need An Attorney?

 It can be very difficult to prove that you experienced persecution since much of the evidence remains in your home country.
 However, an experienced asylum attorney can assist you in collecting the evidence and presenting your case to either the asylum officer or immigration judge reviewing your case, thus greatly increasing your chances of obtaining asylum in the U.S. Many areas of asylum law are very technical and can be difficult to understand and address properly in your application without the assistance of an asylum lawyer.
+The process revolves around the following points:

-Asylum Topics
+Asylum Lawyer Related Topics